microcks/microcks.io/content/blog/microcks-on-minikube.md

 In this section, we're doing a complete install of Microcks, enabling the asynchronous protcols features.
 This requires deploying additional pods and a Kafka cluster.
 Microcks install can install and manage its own cluster using the [Strimzi](https://strimizi.io) project.

-To be able to expose the Kafka cluster to the outside of Kind, you’ll need to enable SSL passthrough on nginx.
+To be able to expose the Kafka cluster to the outside of Minikube, you’ll need to enable SSL passthrough on nginx.
 This require updating the default ingress controller deployment:

 ```sh
 $ kubectl patch -n ingress-nginx deployment/ingress-nginx-controller --type='json' \